People have lots of questions about digital

 And the process of downloading organizing and manipulating the images is

 computer is like dancing without knowing how to walk.

 3. Is digital photography expensive?

-start with a 2.0 megapixel camera.
+megapixels..
 The images produced by this size camera will allow you to

 5. Should I buy a digital camera now or wait until better ones come

 out or the prices go down?

 that it will serve you well for several years.

 6. Which digital camera should I buy?